martin-ottens/proto2testbed/setups/example3/README.md

 ## Guide

-**Please Note:** It is assumed, that `eno2` and `eno3` are the pysical interfaces of the Testbed Hosts for this experiment.
+**Please Note:** It is assumed, that `eno2` and `eno3` are the physical interfaces of the Testbed Hosts for this experiment.
 If the names differ in your setup, change the interfaces in `testbed.json` accordingly.

 0. Create a base image as described in `/baseimage_creation/README.md`.
 Start a session as `root` user.